-

 Residential Care

-At Lunalilo Home, our residents enjoy comfortable accommodations and are part of a vibrant kūpuna community that enjoys frequent recreational, cultural and spiritual activities.
-Our expert staff are committed to delivering the highest quality of care in keeping with our core values — aloha (love, compassion), hōʻihi (respect), laulima (cooperation), mālama (caring), hoʻomanawanui (patience), lokomaikaʻi (generosity) and pono (doing what is right).
+At Lunalilo Home, our residents enjoy comfortable accommodations and are part of a vibrant kūpuna community who enjoy frequent recreational, cultural and spiritual activities.
+Our expert staff are committed to delivering the highest quality of care in keeping with our core values — aloha (caring for everyone even when it is hard), haʻahaʻa (humility, willing to do anything and everything), hoʻomanawanui (making plenty time, patience and graciousness to all), laulima (many hands make light work, being a dependable team player) and kūlia i ka nuʻu (striving for excellence).

 Respite Care